veronica320/wikihow-GOSC/README.md

 # wikihow-GOSC
-This is the code repository associated with the paper to appear at [INLG2021](https://inlg2021.github.io/): < Goal-Oriented Script Construction >.
+This is the code repository accompanying the paper to appear at [INLG2021](https://inlg2021.github.io/): < Goal-Oriented Script Construction >.

 ## Get started